-Inrotech has developed a welding robot that can interpret where to weld.
+Inrotech has developed a smart welding robot that can interpret where to weld.
 The line is lined with a library of knowledge on various welds.

 The beam with the two welding robots just needs to run across the workpiece once.
 Then it is ready for welding.
 This is what is special about Inrotech’s technology from Funen.
 The robots can weld completely without knowing the construction.